An in-depth overview on how the greatest video game of all time could become the greatest film trilogy of this generation.

 5. The Ann Takamaki Storyline, Shiho’s suicide attempt, Morgana’s real-world introduction, and then the burglary of Kamoshida’s Castle.

 7. Makoto’s introduction, she begins following the Phantom Thieves.
 Also, Ren notices that on occasion, it looks like something or someone is following him… as if they where in some sort of invisible cloak.
 Sometimes the background will flicker and distort in the most subtle ways.
-(This is due to our big bad from the final film spying on him.)
+(This is due to our distorted big bad from the final film spying.)

 8. A condensed version of the homeroom teacher’s storyline which leads to the discovery of Mementos.
 Since Sadayo Kawakami will spill her guts the moment she’s discovered by Ren, which will be done more by accident, the team finds her blackmailers and solves the case with ease, which earns her trust.

 9. It would be fun if Sadayo ended up taking a part-time job at LeBlanc just to keep her in the mix, and act as a foil for Sojiro.
 Also we get a brief introduction to Yuuki Mishima telling Ren about the Phantom Thieves Phan-Site website.
 This is also where the gang has that run in with Masayoshi Shido at the buffet.
 Shido’s story is told during the film through television sets playing the news about the election along with a kid named Goro.